nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the details of elderly to be added into the application.
-2. FL adds the elderly into the database, and feedbacks the successful addition of the elderly.
+2. FL feedbacks the successful addition of the elderly, and shows the new elderly.
-3. User see the elderly details appear in the elderly list.

     Use case ends.

 **Extensions**

 * 1a.
-FL detects missing arguments or an error in the entered data.
+FL detects missing arguments or an error in the entered command.
     * 1a1.
-FL feedbacks that entered data is in a wrong format.
+FL feedbacks that entered command is incorrect.

     Use case ends.

 * 1b.
-FL detects duplicate elderly records in the entered data.
+FL detects duplicate elderly records in the entered command.
     * 1b1.
 FL informs it is a duplicate record.

     Use case ends.